Skip to Main Content

 • The state waives this fee on the first attempt

-5. Have one parent or legal guardian present or have their signature on a notarized Parental Consent Form (if the applicant is under age 18)
+2. Have one parent or legal guardian present, or have their signature on a notarized Parental Consent Form

 What to Bring